Character Design

 The Asian Black Bear, or Moon Bear, became the starting point of the design, features like its round ears and white, crescent moon chest marking were fun motifs to carry over to an anthropomorphized character.
 For the human features, photo references of female boxers were useful in showing the stature and strength of the character.
 The character’s knowledge and worship of an ancient moon deity was another trait (a connection with the Moon Bear markings but also because I always love a good moon goddess).
 The bear’s habitat became a source for information as well.
 The Himalayas and the people and animals native to them inspired the character's clothing and name, Dalha, a Tibetan name for moon goddess.

-The design development is a process of trial and error with hair, clothing, and color palettes.
+The design development was a process of trial and error with hair, clothing, and color palettes.
 I have found that taking a strong set of reference photos for the figure's poses is extremely beneficial as it gives a sense of structure and realism to the character and allows the freedom to play with the design around it.
 The final result is a character sheet featuring a 3 side turn around of Dalha as well as an action pose and a small feature of her bear form.
-This piece was done digitally with Adobe Photoshop software.
+This piece was done digitally in Photoshop.

 Card Illustration